jax-ml/jax-ai-stack/docs/source/JAX_for_LLM_pretraining.md

 - `devices`: This will take the value of [`jax.experimental.mesh_utils((4, 2))`](https://jax.readthedocs.io/en/latest/jax.experimental.mesh_utils.html), enabling us to build a device mesh.
 It is a NumPy ndarray with JAX devices (a list of devices from the JAX backend as obtained from [`jax.devices()`](https://jax.readthedocs.io/en/latest/_autosummary/jax.devices.html#jax.devices))..
 - `axis_names`, where:
   - `batch`: 4 devices along the first axis - i.e. sharded into 4 - for data parallelism; and
-  - `model`: 2 devices along the second axis - i.e. sharded into 2 -  for tensor paralleism, mapping to the TPU v2 cores.
+  - `model`: 2 devices along the second axis - i.e. sharded into 2 -  for tensor parallism

-This matches the `(4, 2)` structure in the Colab's TPU v2 setup.
+This matches the structure in the Kaggle TPU v5e setup.

 Let's instantiate `Mesh` as `mesh` and declare the TPU configuration to define how data and model parameters are distributed across the devices: